If you have come across this article, you are likely planning to get some money in the bank.

 Each month Tom and David choose five stocks each that they consider “best buys.”

-From there, you can continue to expand your portfolio with the “Best Buy” recommendations.
+You can continue to expand your portfolio with the “Best Buy” recommendations.

-In addition to following stock recommendations, you can create a personal watchlist to track specific stocks.
+You can create a personal watchlist to track specific stocks.

 Whether you are an experienced investor or just starting out…